s-hironobu/Blind-Deblurring/README.md

     $ ./blindDeblur

 My goal is to make the best deblurring tool, and I thought it is easy  because it's just to make a solver of classical nonlinear optimization problem.
-But, I had misunderstood.
+But I had misunderstood.
 The destination is far away.

 This tool is the first small step for me, and I'm going to improve it.